USLHT Jessamine: Construction and characteristics

 During the 2nd session of the 46th Congress, Congress appropriated $90,000 for the construction of two "steam-tenders for general service on the Atlantic Coast."
-The Baltimore ship-building firm of Malster & Reaney secured the contract and began work on Jessamine and her sistership USLHT Holly in 1880.
+The Baltimore shipbuilding firm of Malster & Reaney secured the contract and began work on Jessamine and her sistership USLHT Holly in 1880.
 Jessamine's original cost was $41,911.

 The ship had a composite hull with wood frames and iron sheathing.
 She was 156 ft long, with a beam of 24 ft 2 in, which extended to 39 ft including her paddlewheel guards.
 Her draft was 7 ft 3 in when light and 8 ft 1 in when fully loaded.
 Jessamine displaced 369 tons when light and 427 tons when fully loaded.

 She had a walking-beam steam engine with a cylinder that was 36 inches in diameter with a stroke of 7 feet.
 Its indicated horsepower was 350.
 Her initial boiler was 26 feet 6 inches in length and 7 feet 10 inches in diameter.
 Her original boiler was coal-fired.
 Her boiler was replaced in March 1884, in May 1889, and again in 1902.
 Her engine drove two side-mounted paddlewheels.
 One of the paddlewheel shafts was replaced in 1911.

 Jessamine had one mast forward which served both as a derrick to enable her construction work, and to fly a foresail and staysail.

 The ship had a regular complement of 4 officers and 16 enlisted men.

 Jessamine sailed on a sea trial on 22 September 1881.
 Evidently, the trial went well, as General Orville E. Babcock, Engineer for the 5th Lighthouse District, accepted her from her builders within the week.

 Jessamine replaced USLHT Tulip, while USLHT Holly, her sistership, replaced USLHT Heliotrope.
 Jessamine's namesake was the twining vine Jessamine, native to the Southeast United States and the state flower of South Carolina.

 After she entered commercial service as part of the Victor Lynn Transportation Company in 1924, the ship's steam engine, boiler, and sidewheels were replaced with two Diesel engines driving two propellers.
 The refit was done at the shipyard of Smith and Williams in Salisbury.
 With her new propulsion machinery, she achieved a speed of 13 mph.
 In this new configuration, Victor Lynn had a gross register tonnage of 372, and a net register tonnage of 240.